 Best Steak for Fajitas

 When biting into a fajita, or any piece of steak, the last thing you want is stringy, hard-to-chew meat.
-Both skirt steak and grilled flank steak are great choices, as they both are fibrous.
+Grilled flank steak or using this for a skirt steak marinade are great choices, as they both are fibrous pieces of beef.

 How Long to Marinate Steak Fajitas